-- Geri-Fit is a fitness program for older adults taught by accredited instructors with locations in 17 states throughout the nation.
-In 2013, Geri-Fit was recognized by both the National Council on Aging and the Administration on Aging and achieved the level of a Tier-III evidence-based health promotion program.
+- Geri-Fit is a fitness program for older adults taught by accredited instructors.
+It has locations in 17 states throughout the nation.
+In 2013, Geri-Fit was recognized by both the National Council on Aging and the Administration on Aging.
+It achieved the level of a Tier-III evidence-based health promotion program.

-- Fit & Strong! is an eight-week, evidence-based physical activity program for older adults with osteoarthritis that has received recognition from the American Society on Aging.
+- Fit & Strong! is an eight-week, evidence-based physical activity program for older adults with osteoarthritis.
+It has received recognition from the American Society on Aging.
 There are 57 locations across 11 states.

-- EnhanceFitness offers group classes at a number of locations in Washington state focusing on stretching, flexibility, balance, low-impact aerobics, and strength training.
+- EnhanceFitness offers group classes at a number of locations in Washington state.
+It focuses on stretching, flexibility, balance, low-impact aerobics, and strength training.